Cozy Peach Kitchen

 • Gravy texture/consistency: This a chunky mushroom gravy, but it can be pureed if you prefer smooth gravy.
 To puree, add the gravy to a blender.
 I recommend removing the center part of the blender lid and covering it with a paper towel while blending to allow steam to vent.
 Be careful while blending and make sure not to overfill the blender, as the hot gravy will build up pressure.
 Pulse the gravy until it reaches your desired consistency.

-• How to tell gravy is ready: A fool-proof way to tell that your gravy is ready is the spoon test.
+• How to tell if gravy is ready: A fool-proof way to tell that your gravy is ready is the spoon test.
 If the gravy coats the back of a spoon without sliding off, it's thick enough to serve.

-• How to thicken gravy: Simmering the gravy for long enough will always thicken it, but for a quicker option you can add a slurry of 1 tablespoon flour or corn starch + 1 tablespoon water to the simmering sauce.
+• How to thicken gravy: Simmering the gravy for long enough will always thicken it, but for a quicker option you can add a slurry of 1 tablespoon flour or cornstarch + 1 tablespoon water to the simmering sauce.
 Mix these together in a small bowl before adding to the gravy.
 Simmer until thickened, repeating as needed.

 • How to thin the gravy: Add 1-2 tablespoons of vegetable broth at a time to thin to desired consistency.